North Meridian Street construction set to start this spring

 The project is estimated to end this fall.

-The Indianapolis Department of Public Works provided this statement to News 8 about the project:
+The Indianapolis Department of Public Works provided a statement to News 8 about the project:

 The $8 million 2022 Thoroughfare Drainage Improvements Project (SD-22-100) is a 3.8 mile-long improvement, from the White River Bridge to just south of 96th Street.
 This extensive rehabilitation is set to begin construction in this spring of 2023.
 Along with 9 new and repaired drainage pipes along Meridian Street, this project will include 19 ADA compliant curb ramps, new and upgraded traffic signals, and rehabilitated pavement.
 When construction begins, Indy DPW will have at least one lane of traffic maintained in each direction of the area.
 Residents can find more information on SD-22-100 and all other transportation projects at indy.gov/dpw.